 do not abandon the works of your hands.”

 No matter the season or circumstances of our lives, the psalmists encourage all the earth to give praise to our Creator.
-These psalm Bible verses help guide us back to God in moments of struggle and encourage us to give thanks for the blessings we have received.
-The Holy Spirit is with us; we can remain confident of the steadfast love of God.
+These Bible verses help guide us back to God in moments of struggle and encourage us to give thanks for the blessings we have received.
+The Holy Spirit is with us; we can remain confident of the steadfast unfailing love of God.